NCAA tournament bubble watch: At large-bids for March Madness

 TOP 9: Louisville (NBC: 2), Duke (NBC: 2), Florida State (NBC: 2)

-VIRGINIA TECH (NET: 62, NBC: Next four out): Virginia Tech lost their third straight game and their fourth in five games on Saturday dropping a home game to Florida State (15), 74-63.
-This was one of just three chances that Mike Young’s team had left on their schedule to land resume-changing wins, and the other two come on the road against Duke (6) and Louisville (7).
-The Hokies are in a tough spot.
-The Hokies also have a non-conference SOS that ranks 333rd, which eliminates much of their margin for error.
+N.C.
+STATE (NET: 61, NBC: Next four out): The Wolfpack bounced back from three straight losses to beat a short-handed Miami (104) at home.
+N.C.
+State has just one win over a top 50 team, but they do have a pair of Quad 1 wins and a home win over Wisconsin (35).
+Two Quad 3 home losses weigh things down, but they’ll earn their tournament bid in the next four games: they have to go on the road for their next two games before hosting Duke (6) and Florida State (14) in two weeks.

+VIRGINIA TECH (NET: 71, NBC: Off the bubble): Virginia Tech has now lost four straight games and five of their last six.
+The only win in that stretch came in double-overtime at home against North Carolina.
+They’re 14-9 overall and 5-7 in the ACC, but the good news is their next three games are winnable and at home.
+Their non-conference SOS is 333rd as well, which doesn’t help matters.
 The good news?
 They still have pair of Quad 1 wins — including Michigan State (10) on a neutral — and four of their five Quad 1 and 2 wins came away from home.

-VIRGINIA (NET: 57, NBC: Play-in game): It is impossible to overstate just how big a win over Florida State (15) was for a Virginia team that entered the week without a top 50 win to their name.
-They had one Quad 1 win on their resume — at Syracuse (65) — to go along with wins over Virginia Tech (62) at home and Arizona State (58) on a neutral floor.
-That’s it.
-When combined with a pair of bad losses — South Carolina (74) at home and at Boston College (147) — there’s a reason that the Wahoos were completely out of the NCAA tournament picture entering the week.
-And to be honest, I’m not sure that a home win over a top 20 team at home is really going to change all that much.
-But with just three more games against the top of the ACC left on their schedule, this was an opportunity that could not slip through their fingers.
+With games at Duke (6) and Louisville (7), the Hokies still have a shot.
+If they lose any of these next three games, however, I’ll take them off this list.

-SYRACUSE (NET: 66, NBC: Off the bubble): The Orange fell to 13-9 on the season with a loss at home to Duke (9) on Saturday.
+SYRACUSE (NET: 66, NBC: Off the bubble): The Orange fell to 13-9 on the season with a loss at home to Duke (6) on Saturday.
 That’s now back-to-back losses for Jim Boeheim’s team after they had won five games in a row.
 They do have three Quad 1 wins, but they have yet to beat a single top 50 team this season.
 This is not a terrible loss, but for a team that is already trying to make up ground on the field, these are the kind of losses that really hurt.

-NORTH CAROLINA (NET: 93, NBC: Off the bubble): After losing to Boston College (147) at home and giving away a lead at Florida State (15) the Tar Heels have officially taken themselves out of the discussion barring a miracle run over the next six weeks.
-This is the last time you’ll see them in this space for a while.
+The Orange get Wake Forest (104) and N.C.
+State (61) in their next two before back-to-back road games at Florida State (14) and Louisville (7).
+They need to win three of those four to have a real chance down the stretch.

 AMERICAN BUBBLE WATCH

+WICHITA STATE (NET: 44, NBC: 10): After climbing into the top 15 in the AP poll, the Shockers have now lost four of their last six games, including Thursday’s home loss to Cincinnati (45).
+Suddenly, Wichita State’s standing as an NCAA tournament looks pretty precarious.
+The only reason they currently have a Quad 1 win is that UConn (69) moved up 23 spots in the NET with a road win over Tulsa (77).
+They have beaten VCU (36) and Memphis (47) at home and won at Oklahoma State (78), and they don’t have any bad losses, but Sunday’s visit to Houston (32) is looking more and more important for Wichita State.

-MEMPHIS (NET: 50, NBC: Play-in game): The Tigers won their second game in a row on Saturday, as they picked off UConn (88) at home.
-Beating the Huskies doesn’t do much for the Tigers’ resume, but given the way that this season has gone for the Tigers, every win counts.
-They still don’t have a top 50 win on the season and are just 1-3 against Quad 1 opponents.
-With two more winnable home games coming come in the next 10 days, Memphis should be able to play their way back into a rhythm before they have to make the trip to Cincinnati (46).
-It is worth noting that they have not beaten a single team in the top 45 in the NET and that their three best wins — Tennessee (70), Cincinnati (45) and N.C.
-State (69) — are teams that may not make the NCAA tournament.
+MEMPHIS (NET: 47, NBC: Play-in game): The Tigers have now won three straight games after taking care of Temple (103) on Wednesday night.
+If they can take care of South Florida (125) on Saturday, they will enter their biggest game of the season — at Cincinnati (45) — on a three game winning streak.
+It is worth noting here that Memphis has not beaten a single team in the top 40 in the NET and that their three best wins — Cincinnati, Tennessee (65) and N.C.
+State (61) — are teams that may not make the NCAA tournament.
 We’re in late-January and Memphis has as many Quad 3 losses as Quad 1 wins.

-TULSA (NET: 61, NBC: 12): One qualifier before we dive into this: The way Dave puts together his bracket, the first place team in every conference is assumed to receive the automatic bid.
-Tulsa is in first-place in the American, but being slotted as a No. 12 seed — behind the likes of Northern Iowa and on the same seed line as Yale, East Tennessee State and Stephen F. Austin — should tell you they’re not an at-large team.
+CINCINNATI (NET: 45, NBC: Play-in game): I think that it’s pretty safe to say that the biggest game of Cincinnati’s season came on Thursday night, and the Bearcats delivered.
+Jarron Cumberland finally looks like Jarron Cumberland again, as he scored a game-winning three-point play in the final seconds to land a win at Wichita State (44).
+It’s the first Quad 1 win for the Bearcats, who are suddenly in first place in the American thanks to games elsewhere in the conference.
+There are two major problems with Cincinnati’s resume right now: They don’t have an elite win and there aren’t any elite wins available for them.
+With three Quad 3 losses to their name, there is still ground for them to makeup.
+They need to keep on winning, but the Bearcats are now within striking distance of the NCAA tournament.
+That wasn’t true as recently as five days ago.

+TULSA (NET: 77, NBC: Off the bubble): The Golden Hurricane took a particularly brutal loss at home against UConn (69) on Thursday night.
+It’s a fourth Quad 2 loss for a team that already has a Quad 4 loss to their name and a weak non-conference SOS.
+With just one Quad 1 win — at UConn — and only two chances at landing a Quad 1 win left — Houston (33) and Wichita State (38) on the road) — Frank Haith’s squad has a hill to climb.
+It’s doable, but they probably can only afford one more loss before the AAC tournament.

 ATLANTIC 10 BUBBLE WATCH